DiptoSarkar182/galaxy_tech/README.md

 ![SS1](./app/assets/images/ss1.PNG)

-## Future Features

-- UI/UX improvement
-- Admin can manage and view all users orders and the site content.
-- Rating and review for each product.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.